tudelft3d/website/projects/geobim-benchmark/task3.md

   * Is the CityGML /GML format read and <strong>imported</strong> directly into the software?
 Or is some specific translation through specific tool/plugin necessary?
 Is the CityGML file read through one of its different implementation possibilities described by OGC (GML file, 3DcityDB...)?

   * How is the <strong>georeferencing</strong> managed?
 Is it fully kept (unit of measure, scale, coordinate reference system, orientation)?
 How does it change eventually?
-Does the model maintain its correct dimensions and proportions and it is not distorted nor scaled?.
+Does the model maintain its correct dimensions and proportions and it is not distorted nor scaled?
 Is it necessary to set the correct coordinate reference system (CRS) manually?

   * How are the <strong>semantics</strong> translated into the software internal library/vocabulary?
 Are the CityGML hierarchy and attributes kept?
 Is the translation consistent with the IFC definitions?
 Are the relations among the objects kept and consistent?
 What changes / inconsistencies / errors were noted?